diy/diy-client/README.md

 ### Browserify

-`diy-client` can be used via browserify.
+`diy` can be used via browserify.
 Currently only the callback pattern is supported and it uses jQuery to make the request.
-Just `var diy = require('diy-client')();` in your clientside script.
+Just `var diy = require('diy')();` in your clientside script.

 To run a clientside example: